lt-columbo/pisces_tools/dashboard_css_patch/README.md

-# Pisces Dashboard stylesheet tweek for wide screens
+# Pisces Dashboard v0.2.8 and v0.2.9 stylesheet tweek for wide screens

 **To Run:**